Retamogordo/mockwork-site/README.md

  - access in a browser from localhost:8080

  ### Disclaimer
- This program was written as a part of my effort to learn Rust language.
+This program was created as a part of my endeavor to familiarize myself with the Rust programming language.

- The design of this network is not based on any existing real network implementation.
+The architecture of this network is not derived from any pre-existing real-world network implementation.
- All terms used here like socket, peer, stream, protocol etc etc should be taken in their broad and vague sense.
+All the terminology employed here, such as socket, peer, stream, protocol, and so on, should be interpreted in a broad and abstract manner.

- Although somewhat complex, this program does not pursuit any practical utility but eat up your CPU when running :)
+Although it may appear somewhat intricate, this program does not aim to serve any practical purpose but rather consumes CPU resources when executed. :)

  ### Brief introduction to functioning

- Nodes are connected by duplex lines which are modeled by only a couple of
- parameters: propagation delay and noise level.
+ Nodes are linked by duplex lines, which are represented by only a few parameters: propagation delay and noise level.

- The bandwidth is limited naturally by JS event loop :)
+The bandwidth is naturally constrained by the JS event loop.

- The line delay is simulated by a timer delay.
+The line delay is emulated using a timer delay.

- Each node runs its own event loop (two loops, more precisely) in which it listens to Events from line and Commands from frontend.
+Each node operates its own event loop, specifically two loops, where it monitors both Events from the line and Commands from the frontend.

- These items - Commands and Events are passed through a duplex pipe where protocols reside.
+These elements, Commands and Events, are conveyed through a duplex pipe that houses various protocols.

- Protocols are entities that receive, recognize, process relevant commands and events and, possibly, emit futher items until they are consumed on corresponding endpoint of the pipe.
+Protocols are entities responsible for receiving, identifying, processing pertinent commands and events, and potentially generating additional items until they are consumed at the corresponding endpoint of the pipe.

- For now protocols are layered into three layers: "Physical", "First" and "Second".
- Rusts type system favors natural firewalling of pipe items in such a way that each item must be expicitly converted to the adjacent layer item in order to be eligible to propagate.
+Currently, protocols are organized into three layers: "Physical," "First," and "Second."
+Rust's type system facilitates a natural firewalling of pipe items, requiring each item to be explicitly converted to the adjacent layer item to be eligible for propagation.

- Each protocol has a header which wraps a message to be transmitted, on the other line endpoint the headers are stripped off as long as the message bubbles up in the protocol pipe.
+Each protocol includes a header that encapsulates a message to be transmitted.
+On the opposite line endpoint, headers are removed as the message progresses through the protocol pipe.

- At first nodes are unaware of their mates, the only thing they can do is to send a message online using physical layer transmit.
- There is a protocol that broadcasts requests for address map building upon receiving acks from other nodes.
- There is a protocol for channel establishing on a line between two adjacent nodes, and this channel can serve as a joint for a longer higher layer channel between two arbitrary nodes.
- On a "frontend" level a concept of stream is introduced (does not implement a formal Rusts stream interface).
- Each physical line can serve for data transmitting over multiple logical streams.
- Streams lazily expire so they can be garbage collected after line failure.
- The protocol stack is somehow scalable, one can implement a new protocol introducing events and commands along with relevant business logic and hooking it to the protocol stack.
+Initially, nodes lack awareness of their counterparts.
+Their primary capability is to send messages online using the physical layer for transmission.
+There exists a protocol that broadcasts requests to build an address map upon receiving acknowledgments from other nodes.
+Another protocol is used for establishing channels between adjacent nodes, and these channels can serve as junctions for longer higher-layer channels between any two nodes.
+On the "frontend" level, the concept of a stream is introduced (though it does not implement a formal Rust stream interface).
+Each physical line can be used for transmitting data across multiple logical streams.
+Streams are designed to expire lazily, allowing them to be garbage collected after line failures.
+The protocol stack is designed to be scalable, enabling the implementation of new protocols with associated events, commands, and relevant business logic, which can then be integrated into the existing protocol stack.

  ### User Interface
  is written in plain Javascript and utilizes [Cytoscape](https://cytoscape.org) for network visualization.